Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Introduction

+The main goal of our paper is to help create more awareness of the interplay between quantum mechanics and geometry by spelling out how the concept of shortest time Hamiltonian evolution in the quantum information sense coincides with the notion of geodesic path in the geometric sense.
+To achieve this goal, we consider a shortest time Hermitian Hamiltonian evolution of a two-level quantum system from a pure source state $\left\vert A\right\rangle $ to a pure target state $\left\vert B\right\rangle $.
+Then, we show that the dynamical trajectory connecting $\left\vert A\right\rangle $ and $\left\vert B\right\rangle $ that emerges from the unitary evolution operator $U\left( t\right) =e^{-\frac{i}{\hslash}\mathrm{H}t}$ coincides with the geodesic path between the two single-qubit pure states when the two-dimensional Hilbert space $\mathcal{H}_{2}^{1}$ is viewed in terms of points on the complex projective Hilbert space $ \mathbb{C} P^{1}$ (or, equivalently, the Bloch sphere $S^{2}\cong$ $ \mathbb{C} P^{1}$) equipped with the Fubini-Study metric (or, equivalently, the round metric on the sphere).

-The problem of finding a Hamiltonian operator that achieves the minimum travel time (or, alternatively, the highest evolution speed) has been considered for systems in either pure \cite{brody03,carlini06,brody06,brody07,bender07,ali09} or mixed \cite{carlini08,campaioli19,campbell21,hornedal22} quantum states.
-In these works, the emphasis is on the Hamiltonian operator and not on the geodesicity of the path traced by the actual Hamiltonian evolution.
-In this regard, it is important to keep in mind that geodesics are curved with a preferred parametrization.
-Therefore, when characterizing geodesic paths, one needs to specify its parametrization in terms of a coordinate (that is, the affine parameter) along with the path (for instance, the great circle for a two-sphere).
-The main objective of the present paper is to offer an explicit demonstration that the trajectory traced by a pure quantum state evolving under a time-independent optimal-speed Hamiltonian between a given initial and final state is a geodesic path on the (complex) projective Hilbert space.
-The path leading to the selection of the main goal of this paper is partially inspired by our recent investigations on quantum search algorithms \cite{carlo12,carlo17}, on continuous-time quantum search evolutions \cite{carlo19A,carlo19B,gassner20}, on the efficiency of quantum evolutions \cite{carlo20pra,carlo21}, on the emergence of geodesic paths in different areas of physics \cite{carlo20}, and, finally, on the intriguing link between propagation of light with maximal degree of coherence and optimal-speed unitary quantum time evolutions \cite{carlopra22}.
+For completeness, we point out that the selection of the main goal of our paper is also motivated by our recent geometrically oriented investigations on quantum search algorithms \cite{carlo12,carlo17}, on continuous-time quantum search evolutions \cite{carlo19A,carlo19B,gassner20}, on the efficiency of quantum evolutions \cite{carlo20pra,carlo21}, on the emergence of geodesic paths in different areas of physics (including classical gravity) \cite{carlo20}, and, finally, on the intriguing link between propagation of light with maximal degree of coherence and optimal-speed unitary quantum time evolutions \cite{carlopra22}.